Introduction To Personal Branding by Mel Carson

 I quickly added it to my cart, but after reading the book, unfortunately, I wouldn’t give it 5-stars.

 When the book arrived, the first thing I noticed was that the book was very small.

 Now, I don’t have a problem with small thin books and I have read and reviewed quite a few short reads.
 (I like them because they are usually very concise, straight to the point and don’t take a huge investment of time.)

-I assume that the author, Mel Carson, has done this because of a personal branding perspective.
-Since this book is narrower than most, it helps it to stand out.
+I assume that the author, Mel Carson, has done this from a personal branding perspective.
+Since his book is narrower than most, it helps it to stand out.
 However, from a user experience perspective, it is not helpful for two major reasons.